cmudig/counterpoint/docs/index.md

 to install and learn the basics.

 Or, check out this demo chart showing worldwide GDP, life expectancy, and population trends from [Gapminder](https://gapminder.org).
-The code for this example (link TODO) is around 600 lines and showcases several Counterpoint features along with how to combine them with functionality from D3.
+The [code for this example](https://github.com/cmudig/counterpoint/blob/main/docs/assets/gapminder/gapminder.js) is around 600 lines and showcases Counterpoint's ability to manage multiple animations at once as well as animating elements in and out.

 <div style="display: flex; max-width: 100%; flex-wrap: wrap;">
   <div id="gapminder-chart-container" style="position: relative; flex-shrink: 0;">